 During the summer, wood turtles spend most of their time on floodplains and in woodlands that border their aquatic habitat.
 These turtles also use other types of habitat, including fields, meadows, swamps and bogs.
 The females nest in sandy areas (often sand or gravel bars) that receive lots of light.

 Wood turtles are omnivores: they eat both plants and animals, including fruit, leaves, mushrooms, slugs, worms and other invertebrates.
 These turtles are considered to be extremely intelligent, and some individuals have been documented to stamp their feet on the ground to cause earthworms to come to the surface.
-Wood turtles can travel long distances, covering areas of over 350 hectares, and can be found more than 600 metres away from any water.
+Wood turtles can travel long distances of over 10 kilometres, and can be found more than a kilometre away from any water.
 Some females travel up to five kilometres in a short period of time just to find a good place to lay their eggs, which they do from late May to mid-June in Ontario.